 How to Win an Argument

-Research published last year shows how the illusion of knowledge might help you convince people they are wrong.
+Recent research shows how the illusion of knowledge might help you convince people they are wrong.

-When asked to give reasons for their view, people remind as confident of their positions as they were before giving reasons.
+When asked to give reasons for their view, people remain as confident of their positions as they were before giving reasons.
 This is how we often argue with others.
 A tennis match of reasons served out and returned from one side to the other.
 Only no one is listening to the other or even considering they might be wrong.
 The way to really change minds and soften stances is to ask people to explain why they held views.